 As in other text adventures [24] a command consits of one line of input terminated by a newline or line feed character \n.
-The carriage return character, which is sometimes transmitted with a line feed character, is not parsed in this text adventure.
-Incoming character parsing can be seen in Listings IX and XV.
+The carriage return character which is sometimes transmitted with a line feed character is not parsed in this text adventure.
+Incoming character parsing can be seen in listings IX and XV.

-As one command is parsed, each part is required to be separated by an empty space character, which is ascii code 32 [25].
-The first part of the given input is then compared to an array of actions a user can perform, for example use or search, as can be seen in Listing XVI
+As one command is parsed each part is required to be separated by an empty space character which is ascii code 32 [25].
+The first part of the given input is then compared to an array of actions a user can perform, for example use or search, as can be seen in listing XVI

 In listing IX the comment echo back can be seen.
-The write_char function, writes it's parameter to the user., in this case the input sent by the user.
-This is done to write what the user typed out to the terminal as otherwise one would not be able to see what has been typed on any VT100 compatiable terminal[2] or terminal emulator.
+The write\char function before it writes the last received character back to the terminal which sent it.
+This is done to write what the user typed out to the terminal as otherwise it would not be seen what has been typed on any VT100 compatiable terminal[2] or terminal emulator.